Hurricane Irma slams Caribbean islands as it heads toward Puerto Rico

 Latest developments

--- Around 8 a.m.
-ET Wednesday, Irma's core was spinning about 15 miles west-southwest of Anguilla, with maximum sustained winds of 185 mph.
+-- Around 11 a.m.
+ET Wednesday, Irma's core was spinning about 65 miles east-southeast of St. Thomas of the US Virgin Islands, with maximum sustained winds of 185 mph.

--- After slamming St. Martin and Anguilla and St. Kitts and Nevis in the morning, the storm is expected to be near the British Virgin Islands and northern US Virgin Islands.
+-- After slamming St. Martin and Anguilla and St. Kitts and Nevis in the morning, the storm is expected to be near the British Virgin Islands and northern US Virgin Islands later Wednesday.

 -- The storm's center is then expected to pass near or just north of Puerto Rico on Wednesday afternoon or night.

--- Irma is likely to turn toward the Turks and Caicos islands and the southeastern Bahamas, where storm surges of up to 20 feet are possible, the hurricane center said.
+-- By Thursday and Friday, Irma is likely to be near the Dominican Republic's and Haiti's northern coasts, the Turks and Caicos islands and the southeastern Bahamas, where storm surges of up to 20 feet are possible, the hurricane center said.

--- It's too early to tell whether it will make landfall on the US mainland, but forecasts show it could churn toward Florida over the weekend.
+-- It's too early to tell whether it will make landfall on the US mainland.
+Computer models show it could churn near Florida's east coast by late Sunday, and forecasters warn the core still could hit land there.

 -- People in Florida should heed any evacuation order, Gov. Rick Scott said Wednesday. "(A) storm surge could cover your house.
 We can rebuild homes -- we cannot rebuild your family," he said.